zh012948/figma-to-code-coffee-bean/README.md

 - 🎨 Beautiful, modern design for a coffee shop
 - 🖼️ Smooth animations with **AOS**
 - 📱 Fully responsive design (mobile, tablet, desktop)
-- ⚡ Built with lightweight React setup (no heavy dependencies)
+- ⚡ Built with light weight React setup (no heavy dependencies)
 - 🌟 Practice project for **UI/UX design and frontend animation**

 ---